jorgebucaran/fisher/man/man7/fisher.md

 Most commands read the standard input by default when no options are given and produce easy to parse output, making Fisherman commands ideal for plumbing and building upon each other.

 Fisherman also ships with a CLI options parser and a background job wait spinner that you can use to implement your own commands CLI.
-See `getopts`(1) and `wait`(1).
+See `getopts(1)` and `wait(1)`.

 ## COMPATIBILITY

 Fisherman supports oh-my-fish (Wahoo) themes and plugins by default, but some features are turned off due to performance considerations.

 oh-my-fish evaluates every *.fish* file inside the root directory of every plugin during initialization.
-This is necessary in order to register any existing `init` events and invoke them using fish `emit`(1).
+This is necessary in order to register any existing `init` events and invoke them using fish `emit(1)`.

-Since it is not possible to determine whether a file defines an initialization event without evaluating its contents first, oh-my-fish sources all *.fish* files and then emits events for each plugin.
+Since it is not possible to determine whether a file defines an initialization event without evaluating its contents first, oh-my-fish sources all `*.fish` files and then emits events for each plugin.

 Not all plugins opt in the initialization mechanism, therefore support for this behavior is turned off by default.
-If you would like Fisherman to behave like oh-my-fish at the start of each session, install the `omf` compatibility plugin.
+If you would like Fisherman to behave like oh-my-fish at the start of every session, install the `omf` compatibility plugin.

 ```
 fisher install omf